 More than £1,500 was collected for his trust fund at the Bedford game, while the grand total for the fund-rasing game involving Bradford Salem and Keighley Veterans reached £2,000.

-Nathan, who has no feeling below his armpits and has been warned he might not walk again, has been staying at Pinderfields Hospital in Wakefield but his family hope he can move back home by the end of April.
+Nathan, who has no feeling below his armpits and has been warned he might not walk again, has been staying at Pinderfields Hospital in Wakefield but his family hope he can move back home by the end

 His mum Sue added: “His whole attitude has been amazing.
 He has remained so positive.
 The support from his team-mates, everyone at Keighley and the wider community has also been tremendous.”